-Mental health - linked to section within main body of this policy
+Mental health - linked to section within main body of this policy.

-Peer on Peer Abuse - linked to section within main body of this policy.
+Child-on Child harm - linked to section within main body of this policy.

 Serious Youth Violence

 To be read in conjunction with the above section around Child Criminal Exploitation.
 There has been local guidance issued on the issue of 'Offensive Weapons in Education Settings'.